3 min read

 Why Not INFP?

-While Herder’s rich empathy, appreciation for culture, and valuing of individual experience can superficially resemble INFP traits, his cognitive orientation diverges in key ways.
-INFPs tend to hold their values privately first and only unfold them outwardly once they are coherently formed; Herder’s insights, however, were expressed with intentional direction toward understanding communities and history, not preserved in internal emotional refinement.
+While Herder's rich empathy and appreciation for individual experience can superficially resemble INFP traits, his cognitive orientation diverges decisively.
+INFPs hold their values privately first and only unfold them outwardly once coherently formed.
+Herder's insights were expressed with intentional direction toward understanding communities and history — not preserved in internal emotional refinement.
+His work was structured around bringing inward insight into shared human frameworks, not simply preserving it within a subjective inner world.

 The Bridge Between Kant and Hamann